 Now you may be looking at this list and thinking, “Where are all the vitamins?
 I only see vitamin B and vitamin C!”

-You can use any combination of the above herbs, but I’d recommend using the herbs with one * for sure as they pack a powerful nutritional punch.
+You can use any combination of the above herbs, but I’d recommend using the herbs with one asterisk (*) for sure as they pack a powerful nutritional punch.
 All these herbs are safe for children, and they blend really well together.
-You can also checkout this vitamin and mineral post from LearningHerbs.com where they list herbal sources of different vitamins and minerals.
+You can also check out this vitamin and mineral post from LearningHerbs.com where they list herbal sources of different vitamins and minerals.
 This may help you to make your own herbal formula based on your child’s specific needs if you wanted.
 Just make sure the herb is safe for children first!

-As far as choosing a liquid goes, most people would opt for an herbal glycerite because it will pull properties from the herbs and it tastes great so kids will take it.
-Unfortunately only certain liquids are known to extract certain constituents from plants.
-(Source) When it comes to the constituents we’re looking for in this formula… vitamins and minerals, water is our best bet.
+As far as choosing a liquid goes, most people would opt for an herbal glycerite because it will extract properties from the herbs, and it tastes great so kids will take it.
+Unfortunately, only certain liquids are known to extract certain constituents from plants.
+(Source) When it comes to the constituents we’re looking for in this formula… vitamins and minerals, glycerin alone is not enough.
+Water must be used.

 So if you want to extract the nutrients from your herbs, you have two options here.

-- Use herbal teas and infusions to sip on throughout the day.
+- Use herbal infusions to sip on throughout the day.

-- Use alcohol tinctures, glycerites, or vinegars that contain a decent portion of water a few times a day.
+- Use glycerites that contain 40% glycerin and 60% water a few times a day.

 How To Make Herbal Teas And Infusions